Rent Stabilization and Emergency Tenant Protection Act

 2) Who is responsible for paying a 421-a tax benefit - 2.2% surcharge and how is it calculated?

 The 2.2% surcharge is not part of the legal rent and cannot be compounded by Rent Guidelines Board increases for one and two-year leases or by any other lawful rent increases including, but not limited to Major Capital Improvement (MCI) or Individual Apartment Improvement (IAI) rent increases.
-The 2.2% surcharge can only be charged once a year regardless of how many leases have been executed in any given year.
+The 2.2% surcharge is a monthly surcharge that can be increased once a year, subject to the limitations explained below, regardless of how many leases have been executed in any given year.
 The collection of the 2.2% surcharge is also not affected by a DHCR order reducing rent for decreased services.

-The 2.2% surcharge is only collectible if the applicable lease includes a rider that is signed by the tenant, notifying the tenant of the owner’s right to collect the 2.2% surcharge and the approximate date of expiration of the 421-a Benefits.
+The 2.2% surcharge is only collectible if the applicable leases include a rider that is signed by the tenant, notifying the tenant in at least 12-point type of the owner’s right to collect the 2.2% surcharge and the approximate date of expiration of the 421-a Benefits.
 If the owner does not include the rider in a tenant’s vacancy (first) lease, DHCR will allow owners to add it to such tenant’s renewal lease and collect the 2.2% surcharge that could have been charged, prospectively only, plus any future lawful annual surcharges.
-A subsequent tenant who moves into an apartment during the phase-out of such building’s 421-a Benefits, provided that he, she or they receives the rider, can be prospectively charged the surcharge amount that had been or could have been charged to the prior tenant, plus any future lawful annual surcharge increases.
+A subsequent tenant who moves into an apartment during the phase-out of such building’s 421-a Benefits provided that he, she, or they receive the rider, can be prospectively charged the surcharge amount that had been or could have been charged to the prior tenant, plus any future lawful annual surcharge increases.

-The 2.2% surcharge (a) can be increased annually during the phase-out period of the tax abatement up until the date upon which the 421-a Benefits expire, (b) is calculated for each year as a percentage of the actual rent paid by the tenant as of the initial date of the phase out and (c) can never exceed cumulatively 19.8% of the actual rent paid by the tenant on the date that such phase-out began.
+The 2.2% surcharge (a) can be increased annually during the phase-out period of the tax abatement up until the date upon which the 421-a Benefits expire, (b) is calculated for each year as a percentage of the rent charged on the date that such phase-out began.

 3) If a tenant is renting an apartment in a building that is a co-op, is he, she or they rent regulated?